huggingface/blog/decision-transformers-train.md

         return discount_cumsum

     def __call__(self, features):
-				# because of the custom sampling we require, we create a custom
-				# sampling method that uses a non-uniform distribution
         batch_size = len(features)
         # this is a bit of a hack to be able to sample of a non-uniform distribution
         batch_inds = np.random.choice(